 So far as we know, Jarvis and Fannie had only one child, Mabel, who died at the age of seven years, in 1896.

 Great care was taken during the year-long renovation process to retain and restore its antique features while creating spacious guest rooms and adding large new bathrooms and a sprinkler system.
 The owners at that time, Matt and Amy Cartmell, worked with the expertise of Taggart Construction to ensure that history was preserved, and quality construction techniques were used throughout.
-Brewster House, now a charming Freeport, Maine Inn, opened its doors to guests on July 2, 1994.
+Brewster House Bed & Breakfast, now a charming Freeport, Maine inn, opened its doors to guests on July 2, 1994.

 Our thousands of guests have complimented us most often on the beautiful decor, wonderful breakfast selections and impeccable cleanliness of our B and B in Freeport Maine.
 Our Maine State Board of Health score has been a perfect 100% since our opening.